Induj1/Hackathon/README.md

 Soil Texture: The texture of the soil (e.g., sandy soil, clay soil, loamy soil).
 Drainage: The quality of soil drainage (e.g., good drainage, moderate drainage, poor drainage).
 Average Crop Yield: The average yield of crops harvested from the farm.

-2. Marketplace
-In addition to soil analysis, Agro-Help features a marketplace where farmers can access a wide range of agricultural products and services.
-From seeds and fertilizers to farming equipment and consultancy services, the marketplace offers a one-stop solution for all farming needs.
-Farmers can browse through various listings, compare prices, and make purchases directly through the platform, saving time and effort.

-3. Informational Pages
-Agro-Help also includes informational pages with valuable resources and updates for farmers:

 News: Stay informed about the latest developments in the agricultural industry, including new technologies, farming practices, and government policies.
 Weather Forecast: Access real-time weather data to make informed decisions about crop planting, irrigation, and harvesting.